top of page

 • What inspired you to become an animator?

-• It's hard to formulate what inspired me.
-Enjoying Western and Japanese animation as a child prompted me to make my own series even if I didn't know how to back then.
+• Enjoying Western and Japanese animation as a child prompted me to make my own series even if I didn't know how to.
 I am also someone who creates characters and stories for a hobby.
 Naturally, I want to see them come alive.
-So animation was the way to go for me.
+So animation is the way to go for me.

 • What has been your biggest challenge?

 • Overall, my biggest challenge is the entirety of the animation process.
 It is time consuming, requires a lot of sitting and technical thinking.
-But I have been doing it often nowadays that I don't mind it anymore.
+Though I have been doing it often nowadays that I don't mind it anymore.
+But it's pretty fun, actually.

 • What have been some of your proudest moments?